pixeltris/YgoMaster/Docs/FileLoadError.md

 You may need to repeat this step multiple times (fully reopening with Steam, and copying the folder over to `00000000` until it works).

+## 3) Alternative solutions

+You can try the following steps:
+1. Launch the game via Steam and change the language to English.
+2. Launch the game again via Steam to ensure all language files are fully downloaded.
+3. Next, load the game using YgoMaster (the game should start normally at this point).
+4. Change the language settings to your desired language, for example, Chinese, from within the game.
+5. Return to the startup page; you should receive a prompt indicating a file loading error.
+6. Subsequently, launch the game via Steam and change the language to Chinese.
+7. Once all language files are fully downloaded, you should be able to load the game using YgoMaster.

 ## Note

 - You need to go the home screen of the game using Steam for both the LocalData / LocalSave steps.
 The home screen is the screen where it shows your duelist name and level in the top left of the screen.